lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 9.5.
 Subject to these Terms and your full compliance thereof, and the prior written consent of Lazada, Lazada grants you a royalty-free, limited, non-exclusive, non-transferable, non-sublicensable, revocable licence to display its Marks as set forth in the Lazada Policies for the purpose of promoting or advertising your Application on the Open Platform.
 You acknowledge and agree that:

-(a)altering Lazada's Marks is strictly prohibited.
-You agree that you will not alter Lazada's Marks provided to you in any way, including (without limitation) changing the colors, angle, dimensions or relationship between element or alter the word or change the format of any part of Lazada's Marks.
+(a)altering Lazada’s Marks is strictly prohibited.
+You agree that you will not alter Lazada’s Marks provided to you in any way, including (without limitation) changing the colors, angle, dimensions or relationship between element or alter the word or change the format of any part of Lazada’s Marks.

-(b)you will use Lazada's Marks in a lawful manner and in strict compliance with all format(s), guidelines, standards and other requirements prescribed by Lazada in writing from time to time;
+(b)you will use Lazada’s Marks in a lawful manner and in strict compliance with all format(s), guidelines, standards and other requirements prescribed by Lazada in writing from time to time;

 (c)all use by you of Lazada's Marks (including any goodwill associated therewith) will inure to the benefit of the Lazada Group; and

-(d)you shall not register or attempt to register any trademarks and/or domain names which are identical or similar to Lazada's Marks in relation to any classes of goods and services anywhere in the world.
+(d)you shall not register or attempt to register any trademarks and/or domain names which are identical or similar to Lazada’s Marks in relation to any classes of goods and services anywhere in the world.

 9.6.
 You may sub-licence rights granted under Clause 9.4 to your Users solely to the extent that such sub-licence is necessary to enable your Users to use your Application for the purposes permitted under these Terms of Use, and provided that any act or omission by your Users amounting to a breach of these Terms shall be deemed a breach by you.

 9.7.
 You may provide Lazada with feedback on your access or use of the Open Platform, the Tools and/or Lazada Services.
 You hereby grant Lazada all rights, title and ownership of such feedback, including without limitation all Intellectual Property Rights therein.
 Lazada may use such feedback for any and all purposes in its sole discretion without any obligations owed to you.

 **10.USE OF LAZADA CONTENT**